Abrudan, Monica I.

 Monica uses computational methods to analyse a wide range of problems in life sciences.
 During her PhD, she modelled microbial communities to understand the ecological roles of toxin production in two species of bacteria: Streptococcus pneumoniae and Streptomycetes.
 In her first postdoc role at the Wellcome Trust Sanger Institute she worked on the Mouse Genomes Project.
 In her current role at Imperial College she analyses collections of whole genome sequences of Staphilococcus aureus to understand emergence and spread of antimicrobial resistance in this species.

 I have started learning programming at the age of 14, and I have continuously improved my software development skills through high school and my BSc in Computer Science.
 Right after the completion of my bachelor degree, I joined Microsoft Copenhagen as a software engineer, but while working there I realised that I actually wanted to continue my studies and become a research scientist.
+Thus, I have invested my savings in paying the tuition fee for my MSc in Advanced Computational Methods at University of Leicester.

 In 2010, I was awarded a BBSRC scholarship to pursue a PhD in Systems Biology at the University of Manchester, where I studied the mechanisms that maintain and promote microbial coexistence, with a particular focus on the role of secreted antimicrobial compounds like bacteriocins and antibiotics.
 My PhD integrated phenotypic and genotypic data from two bacterial groups (Streptococccus pneumoniae and wild isolates of Streptomyces) with computer simulations in order to explore conditions of coexistence and the evolution of microbial antagonism.
 Both of these studies entailed experimental components and significant computational aspects.